 Insomnia

 Patients who are experiencing sleeping problems that are due to stress or anxiety can be prescribed Ativan for short-term use.
-It also used off-brand for other types of insomnia.
+It is also used off-brand for other types of insomnia.

 Sedation During Surgery